rgieseke/base16-textadept/README.md

     cd ~/.textadept
     git clone https://github.com/rgieseke/ta-themes.git themes

-Set a theme to be the default one by putting the folowing somewhere in your ~/.textadept/init.lua, e.g.:
+Set a theme by putting the following in your `~/.textadept/init.lua`, e.g.:

-Pre 7.0 beta 3

-    gui.set_theme('base16-solarized-dark')

-Post 7.0 beta 3

-    ui.set_theme('base16-solarized-dark')
+    if not CURSES then ui.set_theme('base16-solarized-light') end

 ### Base16 Themes